Sampling & Analysis

 Overview

-The Biological Monitoring Program evaluates the health of the State's streams, rivers, and wetlands and determines if they are attaining desired water quality goals.
-In 1986 the Maine State Legislature adopted Maine 's Water Quality Classification Program and assigned one of four classes (AA, A, B, and C) to every river and stream segment in the state.
-Wetlands associated with rivers and streams receive the same class.
-Each class has different environmental goals and criteria for determining if the goals are being attained.
+The Biological Monitoring Program evaluates the health of the State's streams, rivers, and wetlands based on the types and numbers of aquatic organisms present to determine if they attain water quality goals and standards established in Maine law.
+In 1986, the Maine State Legislature adopted Maine's Water Quality Classification Program statute which assigned one of four classes (AA, A, B, and C) to every river and stream segment in the state.
+Lakes and ponds were assigned to a single class (GPA).
+Wetlands associated with rivers, streams and GPA waters were assigned the same class as their associated waterbody.
+Each water quality class has different environmental goals along with standards and criteria to support those goals and determine if they are being attained.
 A major goal is to support healthy communities of aquatic life.
-The Biological Monitoring Program collects samples of macroinvertebrates (aquatic insects, crustaceans, mollusks, mites, leeches, and worms) and algae to determine if waterbodies are attaining aquatic life criteria associated with their assigned classes (AA, A, B, C).
+The Biological Monitoring Program collects samples of macroinvertebrates (aquatic insects, crustaceans, mollusks, mites, leeches, and worms) and algae to determine if waterbodies are attaining aquatic life criteria associated with their assigned classes (AA, A, B, C, or GPA).

 Macroinvertebrates and algae are excellent indicators of water quality.
 The number of different kinds of organisms and the abundance of different groups provide information about a waterbody's health.
 Some species or groups require cold, clean water and natural habitats.
 Other species or groups can survive in warm, polluted water and degraded habitats.
 Since macroinvertebrates and algae live in bodies of water, they are exposed to environmental conditions over a period of time.
 The resulting communities of macroinvertebrates and algae reflect the overall health of a waterbody.

 The Biological Monitoring Program has a long history of using macroinvertebrate data to determine if streams and rivers are attaining the aquatic life goals assigned to them.
-The Program uses a statistical model based on 26 variables, such as the number of different kinds of macroinvertebrates or the abundance of specific groups that require cold, clean water.
-The model predicts the probability of a stream attaining class A, B, or C criteria.
-The Biological Monitoring Program is currently developing similar models for macroinvertebrates in wetlands and algae in streams and wetlands.
+The Program uses a statistical model based on biological variables such as the number of different kinds of macroinvertebrates or the abundance of specific groups that require cold, clean water.
+The model predicts the probability of a stream attaining aquatic life criteria for class AA/A, B, or C. The Biological Monitoring Program has also developed similar models for macroinvertebrates in wetlands, and for algae in streams and freshwater wetlands.
+In addition, the Program has developed standard survey methods and biological metrics for aquatic plant communities (macrophytes) to characterize wetland habitats and evaluate their ecological health.

-The Biological Monitoring Program also collects data about surrounding land-use, habitat condition, and water chemistry at sites where macroinvertebrates and algae are sampled.
-This information is used to better understand the response of species to changes in water quality.
-The physical and chemical data are also helpful when determining how to restore an impaired waterbody.
+The Biological Monitoring Program also collects supporting data including watershed land-use and land cover, habitat condition, water chemistry, and potential environmental stressors at sites where biological communities are sampled.
+This information is helpful to identify causes and sources of environmental harm and determine how to restore an impaired waterbody.

-The links below describe sampling and analysis for macroinvertebrates and algae in more detail.
-For more information on this subject please see the Biological Monitoring Program's Standard Operating Procedures, located on the Materials Page.
+The links below describe biological sampling and analysis in more detail.
+For additional information on this subject please see the Biological Monitoring Program's Standard Operating Procedures, located on the Materials Page.

 Algae Types Descriptions of the different kinds of algae.